10 Things I Wish I Knew About Long Term Therapy

 Therapy Truth #3

 Visiting a therapist does not have to be scary

 I began seeing my therapist under the scariest of circumstances.
 Don’t you do it that way if you don’t have to.
-Even if you do, know that you’re probably making the best decision of your life walking in those doors.
+Even if you do, know that you’re probably making the best decision of your life walking through those doors.
 Maybe you have some difficult family members.
 It could be that you have some unchecked anxiety.
 Do you have crippling low self-confidence?
 Are you struggling with your job, your parenting, or your marriage?
 These are all great reasons to seek help from a professional therapist.
 Stacey has helped me through all of these situations and then some.
 Here are some essential things to keep in mind when you’re ready to make that first appointment!